Micro-Influencer Marketing: How to Scale Your Visibility

-According to a survey by Collective Bias involving 14,000 individuals in the U.S., 70% of millennial consumers’ buying decisions are influenced by the recommendations of their peers.
-The survey also revealed that approximately 60% of respondents have been influenced by a social media post or a blog review they read on their smartphones while shopping at a brick and mortar store.
+Collective Bias surveyed 14,000 U.S. individuals and found that peer recommendations influence 70% of millennial consumers’ buying decisions.
+The survey also revealed that 60% of respondents were influenced by a social media post or a blog review they read while shopping at a brick and mortar store.

-The impact of Influencer Marketing on a brand’s bottom line can be transformative.
-In fact, Influencer Marketing can deliver 11X ROI over other forms of digital media.
+The impact of micro influencer marketing on a brand’s bottom line can be transformative.
+In fact, it can deliver 11X ROI over other forms of digital media.

 Holy cow!
-With numbers like these, you’d be crazy not to drop everything and start ramping up your influencer marketing efforts exponentially.
+With numbers like these, you’d be crazy not to drop everything and ramp up your influencer marketing efforts exponentially.

 Have no fear.
 We’ve got your back.
-We’re going to leverage our 10+ years of experience in Influencer Marketing to reveal five effective ways to scale your program so that you can avert days, weeks, and months of inefficient effort.
+We’re going to leverage our 10+ years of experience in micro-influencer marketing to reveal five effective ways to scale your program.

 1. Use Technology

 Marketing technology is exploding all around us.
 This trend is already evidenced in the Chief Marketing Technologist Blog’s annual martech infographic.
 According to the blog, the martech landscape grew from 350 marketing technology solutions five years ago to 6,829 solutions today.
-We’re talking about a 19X increase.
+That’s a 19X increase.

-Here at Terakeet, for example, we have developed technology to connect and engage effectively with a database of millions of micro-influencers.
-This is one of the main reasons why we are able to launch campaigns with not only dozens of micro-influencers, but hundreds and even thousands at a time.
+Here at Terakeet, for example, we developed Chorus, a platform to connect and engage effectively with a database of millions of micro-influencers.
+That’s how we launch campaigns with thousands of online publishers at a time.

-If you aren’t using technology to greatly expand the scale of your Influencer Marketing, you need to rethink your approach.
+If you aren’t using technology to scale your SEO and power your micro-influencer marketing campaigns then you need to rethink your approach.